our vision

 implementation

-Learning Sequences - one lesson or a series of lessons:
+Learning Sequences - one lesson or a series of lessons.

-Assess/Review – What do the children already know?
-How do you know?
-What can you do to check? - Teach – teaching of the content and skills needed for success.
-Ensure there is modelling, checking and questioning.
+• Teach – teaching of the skills needed for success.
+Ensure there is modelling, checking and questioning,

 impact

 The impact of this curriculum provides for gradual progression of skills over the Key Stage, to which children are expected to leave Nelson Infant School reaching at least age-related expectations for Art and Design.
 Our curriculum will also lead pupils to be passionate and enthusiastic artists and learners.
-Children who are achieving well or need additional support will be are identified, and additional provision and strategies are to be planned in and discussed with class teachers.
+Children who are achieving well or need additional support will be identified, and additional provision and strategies are to be planned in and discussed with class teachers.
 Achievements are celebrated in classrooms during walking-galleries and displays.

 Assessment of learning in Art and Design is an ongoing monitoring of children’s understanding, knowledge and skills throughout lessons by the class teacher, pupil contributions to discussions, teacher questioning and through the completion of tasks and ongoing sketchbook work.
 This assessment is then used to inform future planning in relation to differentiation, support and challenge.

-- ‘End of Unit Quizzes’ (EoUQ) which assesses children’s knowledge and informs of any gaps in understanding through multiple choice questions
+• ‘End of Unit Quizzes’ (EoUQ) which assesses children’s knowledge and informs of any gaps in understanding through multiple choice questions

-- Pupil voice
+• Pupil voice

-- Book monitoring
+• Book monitoring

-- Lesson observations and learning walks
+• Lesson observations and learning walks

-- Class walking gallery and displays
+• Class walking gallery and displays

 Key Websites to support planning and assessment: